ian-coccimiglio/torch_mr/README.md

 # torch\_mr
-NVIDIA GPU Memory Reporting for PyTorch in IPython
+PyTorch Memory Reporting with NVIDIA GPU in IPython

 This tool is built for visually profiling the GPU usage from PyTorch.